 Add different types of markers in Blazor Maps Component

-You can add different types of markers in the Maps component using the MapsMarkerSettings.
-The following steps describes how to add different types of markers.
+Markers can be added in the Maps component using the MapsMarkerSettings.
+The following steps describe how to add different types of markers.

 Step 1

 Initialize the Maps component with marker settings.
-Here, a marker is added with specified latitude and longitude of California using the DataSource property.
-You can customize the shape of the marker using the Shape property and change the border color and width of the marker using the MapsMarkerBorder.
+A marker is added with the specified latitude and longitude of California using the DataSource property.
+The shape of the marker can be customized using the Shape property, and the border color and width can be changed using the MapsMarkerBorder.

 @using Syncfusion.Blazor.Maps